 Audit Committee.
-The Audit Committee, which was composed of Mr. Nixon, Mr. Doerr and Mr. Mattson during the fiscal year ended June 30, 2013, reviews and evaluates the effectiveness of the Company's financial and accounting functions, including reviewing the scope and results of the audit work performed by the independent registered public accounting firm and by the Company's internal accounting staff.
+The Audit Committee, which was composed of Mr. Nixon, Mr. Stollenwerk and Mr. Mattson during the fiscal year ended June 30, 2014, reviews and evaluates the effectiveness of the Company's financial and accounting functions, including reviewing the scope and results of the audit work performed by the independent registered public accounting firm and by the Company's internal accounting staff.
 The Board has determined that Mr. Mattson is an "Audit Committee Financial Expert" as that term is defined in Item 407(d)(5)(ii) of Regulation S-K promulgated by the Securities and Exchange Commission (the "SEC").
-The Audit Committee met four times during the fiscal year ended June 30, 2013.
+The Audit Committee meet six times during the fiscal year ended June 30, 2014.
 The independent registered public accounting firm was present at all of these meetings to discuss their audit scope and the results of their audit.
 For more information about the Audit Committee meetings, see the "Audit Committee Report."
 The Audit Committee is governed by a written charter, which was amended in fiscal year 2012 and approved and adopted by the Board.
-The amended charter is attached as Appendix A to this Proxy Statement.
+The charter is available on the Company's website.

 Compensation Committee.
-The Compensation Committee, which was composed of Mr. Mattson, Mr. Doerr, Mr. Nixon, and Mr. Stollenwerk during the fiscal year ended June 30, 2013, has responsibility for reviewing and recommending adjustments for all employees whose annual salaries exceed \$100,000.
-The Compensation Committee met two times during the fiscal year ended June 30, 2013.
+The Compensation Committee, which was composed of Mr. Mattson, Mr. Doerr, Mr. Nixon, and Mr. Stollenwerk during the fiscal year ended June 30, 2014, has responsibility for reviewing and recommending compensation for all employees whose annual salaries exceed \$100,000.
+The Chief Executive Officer assists the Compensation Committee with the review of compensation, which is determined based on a qualitative and quantitative review of the performance of the executive and the performance of the Company, as well as peer company data.
+The Compensation Committee does not use any outside consultants to make compensation decisions and retains ultimate decision-making authority for all executive pay matters.
+The Compensation Committee met one time during the fiscal year ended June 30, 2014.
 The Company's 2012 Omnibus Plan (the "Plan") as well as the Company's 1990 Flexible Incentive Plan are administered by the Compensation Committee.
 Subject to the express provisions of the Plan (as well as the corresponding provisions in the1990 Flexible Incentive Plan), the Committee has complete authority to (i) determine when and to whom benefits are granted; (ii) determine the terms and provisions of benefits granted; (iii) interpret the Plan; (iv) prescribe, amend and rescind rules and regulations relating to the Plan; (v) accelerate, purchase, adjust or remove restrictions from benefits; and (vi) take any other action which it considers necessary or appropriate for the administration of the Plan.
 The Compensation Committee is governed by a written charter, which was approved and adopted by the Board in July 2013.
-The charter is attached as Appendix B to this Proxy Statement.
+The charter is available on the Company's website.